Nolan Jones Player Props: Rockies vs. Dodgers

 Nolan Jones At The Plate

-- In 17 games this year (28.8%), Jones has picked up an RBI, and in nine of those games (15.3%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Jones has had an RBI in 17 games this year (28.3%), including nine multi-RBI outings (15.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.